 Programme Structure - LEVEL 5

-Com oulsory modules Credit points Optional modules Credit points Is module compensatabl e?
+Compulsory modules Credit points Optional modules Credit points Is module compensatabl e?
 Semester runs in

 1. Data Analytics with Python II 20 None N/A No Semester 1

 2. Data Visualisation 20 Semester 1

-3. Data Warehousing 20 Semester 1
+3. Network Security 20 Semester 1

 4. Data Analytics & Business Insight 20 Semester 2

 5. Work-based Project 20 Semester 2

 6. Artificial Intelligence 20 Semester 2

-Programme Delivery Structure: Block Weeks LEVEL Module Title Delivery Pattern Method of Delivery Method(s) of Assessment Data Analytics with Python II September 2019 Block release x 2 Programming Assignment 100% Data Visualisation November 2019 Block release x 2 Practical Assignment 100% Ē Data Warehousing January 2020 Block release x 2 Practical Assignment 100% Ē Data Analytics & Business Insight March 2020 Block release x 2 Practical Assignment 100% Ī Work-based Project Semester Long Blended learning Report & Presentation 100% Artificial Intelligence May 2020 Block release x 2 Practical Assignments 100% Evidencing Work Based Learning Year Long Blended learning Portfolio (not assessed) Students at this point with 240 credits would receive a Foundation Degree
+Programme Delivery : Block Weeks LEVEL Module Title Method of Delivery Method(s) of Assessment Data Analytics with Python II Block release x 2 Programming Assignment 100% Data Visualisation Block release x 2 Practical Assignment 100% LEVEL Network Security Block release x 2 Practical Assignment 100% Data Analytics & Business Insight Block release x 2 Practical Assignment 100% FIV Work-based Project Blended learning Report & Presentation 100% m Artificial Intelligence Block release x 2 Practical Assignments 100% Evidencing Work Based Learning Blended learning Portfolio (not assessed)

 Learning Outcomes - LEVEL 5 On successful completion of the level, a student should be able to demonstrate knowledge and understanding of: 3A.
-Knowledge e and understanding Learning outcomes: Learning and teaching strategy/ assessment methods A6: State-of-the-art tools to build useful visualisations for different types of data sets and application scenarios.
-Learning and teaching strategies and methods (referring to numbered Intended Learning Outcomes): A7: The business value of data warehousing and business analytics, and how technology can be used to create this value.
+Knowledge and understanding Learning outcomes: Learning and teaching strategy/ assessment methods A6: State-of-the-art tools to build useful visualisations for different types of data sets and application scenarios.
+Learning and teaching strategies and methods (referring to numbered Intended Learning Outcomes): A7: The business value of business analytics, and how technology can be used to create this value.
 A8: Principles and techniques of machine learning, and analytics.
-A9: Advanced programming skills for the management, manipulation, analysis, and visualisation of a broad variety of data lectures (A6-A9) seminars (A6-A9); directed reading (A7-A8) use of the VLE (A6 - A9) formats.
-Assessment strategies and methods (referring to numbered Intended Learning Outcomes): examinations (A7-A8) coursework design and implementation (A6, A9) coursework essays (A6, A9)
+A9: Advanced programming skills for the management, manipulation, analysis, and visualisation of a broad variety of data formats. lectures (A6-A9) seminars (A6-A9); directed reading (A7-A8) use of the VLE (A6 - A9) Assessment strategies and methods (referring to numbered Intended Learning Outcomes): examinations (A7-A8) coursework design and implementation (A6, A9) coursework essays (A6, A9)